ShivanKaul/star-spec/draft-dss-star.md

   This function can raise a DeserializeError upon failure; see {{OPRF, Section 2.1}}
   for more details.
-- SerializeScalar(scalar): Map input `scalar` to a unique byte array buf of fixed length Ns bytes.
+- SerializeScalar(scalar): Map input `scalar` to a unique byte array buf of fixed length Nscalar bytes.
 - DeserializeScalar(buf): Attempt to map input byte array `buf` to an OPRF scalar element.
   This function raise a DeserializeError upon failure; see {{OPRF, Section 2.1}}
   for more details.
-- Ns: The size of a serialized OPRF scalar element output from SerializeScalar.
+- Nscalar: The size of a serialized OPRF scalar element output from SerializeScalar.
 - Noe: The size of a serialized OPRF group element output from SerializeElement.

 This specification uses the verifiable OPRF from {{OPRF, Section 3}} with the